Kristina01111000/Drws_site/README.md

 - Look into the backend of PMP to see if we can edit the email that is sent to them when we make them an account
 - Add some lesson chats
 - Add text above lesson chats on that page
+- check on the edited logo tomorrow, its not going immediately